 2. Taking Courses

 Of course!
 Our courses at OnlineDegree.com are free and available to everyone.
 Courses completed from a community college could possibly be combined with the courses you complete at OnlineDegree.com to maximize the amount of credit you receive at your eventual university.
 You should check with your desired university beforehand though to understand what’s possible to obtain eventual credit and any guidelines they have (e.g. how many units can be awarded, if they’ll award credit for the completed courses you desire to take, does that change based on your major, etc.) You can also see our Full Transfer Guide for more details.

 We love hearing that 🙂 !
 Our mission is to make college more affordable and accessible for the millions of adults who want a better life.
-Tuition or enrollment fees are a huge barrier for many people, and often prevent someone from taking that first step towards a degree.
-We’ve worked tirelessly to keep all of our courses and offerings free to students.
+Tuition is a huge barrier for many people, and often prevents someone from taking that first step towards a degree.
+We’ve worked tirelessly to keep all of our courses and accompanying books free to students.
 That commitment has resulted in removing those common hurdles, and helping our students potentially save thousands of dollars towards their eventual degree.
-We are boldly exploring other means of keeping the lights on outside of the traditional tuition model, and OnlineDegree.com will always be 100% free to our students.
+We are boldly exploring other means of keeping the lights on outside of the traditional tuition model, and OnlineDegree.com will always be 100% tuition-free to our students.
 Period.

 No!
 All of our college-level courses are introductory and meant for beginners without backgrounds in the particular subjects.
 You don’t need to prepare, or take anything before.
 As long as you have your GED/High School Diploma, you can just register, choose the courses you want, and begin learning.

 Less than a minute.
 No essays, no entrance exams, no interviews, and no tracking down high school transcripts from 20 years ago.
 Just register and start taking courses.
 It’s that easy.